-Lucy has worked extensively in the Australian and international musical theatre, cabaret, film, and theatre industries since graduating from WAAPA in 2006 and the Talent Development Project in 2004.
+Establishing herself as one of Australia’s leading ladies, Lucy Maunder has worked extensively in musical theatre, theatre, cabaret and film since graduating from WAAPA in 2006 and the NSW Talent Development Project in 2004.